JohnBigeon/pvtrace/README.md

 One of its key features is the ability to simulate re-absorption in luminescent materials.
 For example, like in devices like Luminescent Solar Concentrators (LSCs).

+# Generation of 3D objects using pyvista or stl files

 Here, we will include arbitrary geometries using pyvista or stl files.

 # Install